 Acquiring liability insurance for your business

 Since you are not working for a commercial gym that supplies your liability insurance, you will need to get out there and purchase your own.
 There are literally dozens of companies that provide liability insurance for personal trainers.
-Larger certifying agencies such as ACE and NASM have an option for liability insurance to personal trainers for an additional cost.
+Larger certifying agencies such as ACE and NASM have an option for liability insurance to the personal trainers for an additional cost.
 You should see if your certification provider has this option for you.
 Besides going through your certifying agency there are lots of other options out there depending on how much you want to be covered for.
-On the lower price range you can typically get covered for about $1 million in damages with an annual cost of approximately $150.
+On the lower price range you can typically get covered for about $1 million in damages for a year the price of approximately $150.
 I recommend anyone just starting their own personal training business to get covered for at least $1 million.
 This amount of money should be enough to cover any medical or legal action taken against you.
 Make sure to check out my full article on personal training insurance!

 Having the necessary sales and networking skills